 As a young adult, I had a misguided approach to getting into shape.
 My quest took me countless years and many painful lessons.
-I subjected myself to endless hours at the gym, lifting heavy weights, running on the treadmill, and attending group classes hoping to find something that resonated with me.
-I learned from watching other people exercise and browsed the fitness magazines at the local grocery store.
-Looking back, I realize that my exercise education came from other people who probably did the same thing I did.
+I subjected myself to endless hours at the gym, lifting heavy weights, running on the treadmill, and attending group classes while hoping to find something that resonated with me.
+I learned from watching other people exercise, and browsed the fitness magazines at the local grocery store.
+Looking back, I realize my exercise education came from other people who probably did the same thing I did.
 So, who really knew what they were doing?

 If someone looks physically fit, are they moving correctly?
 Sadly, in my younger years, this thought never crossed my mind.
-I wish that I had the foresight to understand that looks can be deceiving.
+I wish I’d had the foresight to understand that looks can be deceiving.
 I was focused on one thing: looking good.
 Like a lot of people, I had no idea what I was doing.
 My poor exercise habits slowly created muscular imbalances, spine compression, and unsustainable movement habits that one day would lead to injury.

 Today, Andrew is keenly aware of how to engage his core muscles even with his fusion.
 He told me that abdominal engagement makes everything so much easier.
-Walking, riding his bicycle, sitting at his desk, working out, even folding laundry – focusing on activating his core is part of his new muscle memory.
+Walking, riding his bicycle, sitting at his desk, working out, even folding laundry—focusing on activating his core is part of his new muscle memory.
 It’s the first thing he does before he makes a move, especially a move that challenges his back.

 Overall, his pain level is significantly lessened, and he has managed to keep his muscle mass.
-People tell him that he looks healthier, more fit, and in better shape than before.
-Andrew said that he wished he had discovered this unique method of Pilates years ago.
+People tell him he looks healthier, more fit, and in better shape than before.
+Andrew said he wished he had discovered this unique method of Pilates years ago.